 - Students must pay for tuition and health insurance (if applicable) and submit all required documentation in order to register for classes.
 Students may not attend class if payment has not been made or documents have not been submitted.

 - F-1 students must enroll in a full course load (6 classes, 18 hours per week).
-F-2 and B-2 visa students may only enroll in up to 5 classes for a part-time load.
+Students with the F-2 visa, tourist visa, and ESTA Waiver may enroll in up to 5 classes for a part-time load.

 - Inappropriate behavior in class and on campus may result in a student’s suspension or expulsion from the IEP.